 - Dalmatian bellflower (Campanula portenschlagiana)

-This type of lobelia has a trailing growth habit and comes in many colors.
-It is commonly sold in the annuals section of the garden center and has a wide variety of uses even in regions where it is not a perennial.
+most varieties of this lobelia have a trailing growth habit and come in many colors.
+It is commonly sold in the annuals section of the garden center and has a wide variety of uses.

 |Botanical Name||Lobelia erinus|